-Ventnor Resources Ltd (Ventnor) (ASX: VRX) has significant silica sand projects including four granted exploration licences and one application pending over the Arrowsmith Silica Sand Project, located 270km north of Perth, Western Australia.
-Initial testwork has confirmed that the projects' sand can be upgraded to glassmaking quality.
-Further work is under way to enable feasibility studies to be completed.
+VRX Silica Ltd (VRX Silica) (ASX: VRX) has significant silica sand projects with four granted exploration licences and one application pending over the Arrowsmith Silica Sand Project, located 270km north of Perth, Western Australia, and one granted exploration licence and one application pending over the Muchea Silica Sand Project, 50km north of Perth, which complements Arrowsmith with additional significant silica sand resources.
+Initial testwork has confirmed that the silica sand at both Projects can be upgraded to glassmaking quality.
+Further work is underway on both projects to enable feasibility studies to be completed.